Prof. Dr. Katrin Kinzelbach

 Professor Dr. Katrin Kinzelbach teaches the international politics of human rights and co-directs FAU’s MA Human Rights.
 She is a project manager involved with the V-Dem project at the University of Gothenburg.
 In the past, she was associated as a visiting professor with the Transnational Law Institute, King’s College London and with the School of Public Policy, Central European University in Budapest.

-Kinzelbach is interested in how different actors construct, codify, implement or counteract human rights, how they interact transnationally in the process, and how their tactics change due to digital transformation.
-As a member of a working group at Yale University, she is currently working on human rights-related futurology.
-Geographically, Kinzelbach has a particular focus on the People’s Republic of China, where she also lived for two years.
+As a member of a working group at Yale University, Kinzelbach is currently also working on human rights-related futurology.
+Geographically, she has a particular focus on the People’s Republic of China, where she also lived for two years.
 Another area of study is the empirical assessment of human rights violations, notably academic freedom.
 Together with colleagues in the V-Dem project, she conceptualised and realised the Academic Freedom Index, which provides world-wide data.
 Kinzelbach also served on the Academic Freedom Committee of the International Studies Association and on the Alexander von Humboldt-Foundation‘s selection committee for the Philipp Schwartz-Inititative, supporting scholars at risk.

 Prior to joining FAU, Kinzelbach was associate director of the Global Public Policy Institute in Berlin.
 Earlier still, she worked as a research associate at the Ludwig Boltzmann Institute of Human Rights in Vienna.
 During this time, she wrote her PhD on the EU-China human rights dialogue and won the Körber Foundation’s Deutscher Studienpreis, which honors outstanding PhD research of particular value to society.
 Outside of think tanks and academia, Professor Kinzelbach worked for the United Nations Development Programme, serving at various duty stations around the world in the years 2001-2007.